Economic restructuring: Institutional arrangements

 When the 1973 oil crisis affected the world capitalist economy, economic restructuring was used to remedy the situation by geographically redistributing production, consumption, and residences.

 City economies across the globe moved from goods-producing to service-producing outlets.

 Breakthroughs in transportation and communications made industrial capital much more mobile.
 Soon, producer services emerged as a fourth basic economic sector where routine low-wage service employment moved to low-cost sites and advanced corporate services centralized in cities.
 These technological upheavals brought about changes in institutional arrangements with the prominence of large corporations, allied business and financial services, nonprofit and public sector enterprises.
 Global cities such as New York and London become centers for international finance and headquarters for multinational corporations offering cross currency exchange services as well as buildup of foreign banking and trading.
 Other cities become regional headquarters centers of low-wage manufacturing.
-In all these urban areas the corporate complex grows offering banking, insurance, advertising, legal council, and other service functions.
+In all these urban areas the corporate complex grows offering banking, insurance, advertising, legal counsel, and other service functions.
 Economic restructuring allows markets to expand in size and capacity from regional to national to international scopes.

 Altogether, these institutional arrangements buttressed by improved technology reflect the interconnectedness and internationalization of firms and economic processes.
 Consequently, capital, goods, and people rapidly flow across borders.
 Where the mode of regulation began with Fordism and Taylorization in the industrial age then to mass consumption of Keynesian economics policies, it evolves to differentiated and specialized consumption through international competition.
 Additionally, in the labor market, nonstandard work arrangements develop in the form of part-time work, temporary agency and contract company employment, short-term employment, contingent work, and independent contracting.
 Global economic changes and technological improvements in communications and information systems encouraged competitive organizations to specialize in production easily and assemble temporary workers quickly for specific projects.
 Thus, the norm of standard, steady employment unravels beginning in the mid-1970s.